 Lazar Leybovich et al. v.
 SecureAlert, Inc. On March 29, 2012, Lazar Leybovich, Dovie Leybovich and Ben Leybovich filed a complaint in the 11th Circuit Court in and for Miami-Dade County, Florida alleging breach of contract with regard to certain Stock Redemption Agreements.
-The Plaintiffs are alleging \$1,587,604 in combined damages.
+The plaintiffs alleged \$1,587,604 in combined damages.
 On May 2, 2016, the Court resolved this case in favor of the Company by granting the Company's motion for Summary Judgment.
-The Plaintiffs filed an Appeal on June 1, 2016 challenging the Court's ruling on the motion for Summary Judgment.
-The Appellate court ruled in favor of the Plaintiff, finding that factual issue remains, reversing the Summary Judgment and remanding the case back to trial.
-The Company's motion for partial Summary Judgment has been denied.
-A five day trial is tentatively scheduled to take place in February 2019.
+The plaintiffs filed an Appeal on June 1, 2016 challenging the Court's ruling on the motion for Summary Judgment.
+The Appellate court ruled in favor of the plaintiffs, finding that factual issues remain, reversing the Summary Judgment and remanding the case back to the trial court.
+On February 21, 2019, a trial concluded and a jury returned a verdict in plaintiffs' favor; awarding the plaintiffs \$336,000 before interest.
+The Company filed a motion to reverse the verdict in its entirety, which was denied on July 30, 2019.
+The Court entered a judgment on August 1, 2019 in the amount of \$553,115.84, inclusive of pre-judgment interest.
+Subsequently, the parties reached a mutually agreeable settlement of \$450,000, which is accrued at September 30, 2019, and the case was dismissed with prejudice on October 22, 2019 as a result.